johanthoren/bibcal/README.md

 Note to Windows users: double clicking bibcal.exe will do nothing useful.

-Running bibcal without any options or arguments will print all feast days in the current gregorian year.
+Running bibcal without any options or arguments will print a brief summary of the current biblical date.

 Use `bibcal -h` to see a list of options and arguments.